Inist-CNRS/ezmaster/README.md

 ### How to save the data and config of the instances ?

-- If you want to save the config and the data of your instances
+If you want to save the config and the data of your instances:
-- You have to save the "applications, "manifests" and "instances" files.
+- you have to save the `applications`, `manifests` and `instances` files.
-- You also have to save the mongodb database on the address : mongodb://ezmaster_db:27017
+- you also have to save the mongodb database on the address : `mongodb://ezmaster_db:27017`